Alexander Long: Civil War years

 Long's April 8 speech firmly cemented his opprobrious label of "Copperhead"; thereafter, Long was seen as one of the chief leaders of that group: the "peace wing of the Democratic Party."
 Long's speech was immediately and roundly denounced by several congressmen including Speaker of the House Schuyler Colfax who wanted to expel Long from the House.
 Speaker Colfax could not muster the votes to expel Long, so on April 9, 1864, Long was censured by Congress for "treasonable utterances" by a vote of 80 to 69.

 The pro-peace Democrats sought to nominate Long as a candidate for president in 1864, but he declined the candidacy.
-Long refused to back either President Abraham Lincoln or the Democratic candidate for president, General George B. McClellan, in the 1864 election; so, Long refused to vote for a presidential candidate in 1864 just as he had refused to vote for a presidential candidate in 1860.
-In fact, Long refused to vote for any presidential candidate until 1876 because the candidates had all supported the war.
-Regarding his own political career, Long did make an unsuccessful bid for reelection to the 39th Congress in 1864.
+Long refused to back either President Abraham Lincoln or the Democratic candidate for president, General George B. McClellan, in the 1864 election, refusing to vote for a presidential candidate in 1864 just as he had refused to vote for a presidential candidate in 1860.
+Long continued to reject all presidential candidates until 1876 because they had all supported the war.
+He also made an unsuccessful bid for reelection to the 39th Congress in 1864.